Submitting your application

 If you're applying for entry to the MBChB Medicine or the BDS Dental Surgery, you should submit your application by 15 October 2021.

-Applications for deferred entry are considered under the conditions for entry in the UCAS application year in which they're submitted, and applicants must satisfy these conditions by 31 August of that year.
-If you're applying for entry in September 2023, for example, you must have met the conditions of your offer by 31 August 2022.
+Applications for deferred entry are considered under the conditions for entry in the UCAS application year in which they're submitted, and applicants must satisfy these conditions by the end of that application year.
+If you're applying for entry in September 2023, for example, you must have met the conditions of your offer by 2 September 2022.

 Direct entry to year/level two

 We're happy to consider applications for entry to the second year of an undergraduate course.
 You should normally have met the Sheffield course's standard A Level requirements (or equivalent).
 You should also show us that you've undertaken and successfully completed a programme of study equivalent to the first year of the course that you're applying for.
 We reserve the right to determine whether you've covered an equivalent area of study.
 In assessing this we may ask you to provide further information on your studies to date, including course syllabuses.

 Before completing your UCAS application form, please check the University's admissions requirements:

 If you've experienced issues of a personal, social or domestic nature that have affected your post-16 studies, you can let us know by completing our Disrupted Studies form: